Admissions

 Home Visit

 After a child has been offered a place at the nursery, arrangements will be made for practitioners to visit the child at home.
 This meeting will provide an opportunity for the child to meet their key person in the security of the home.
 A home visit bag with some toys may be taken along for the child and provide an opportunity for the key person to interact and get to know the child.
-The manager/deputy will be able to discuss their child’s interests and levels of development with the parent/carer.
-The manager/deputy will also have an opportunity to talk to the parent/carer about what the nursery has to offer their child (possibly while looking at photographs) and also discuss any concerns that the parent may have.
+The manager/deputy will be able to discuss the child’s interests and levels of development with the parent/carer.
+The manager/deputy will also have an opportunity to talk to the parent/carer about what the nursery has to offer their child and also discuss any concerns that the parent may have about starting nursery.

 First Settling Day